-Table 321 File Manager Commands Summary
+Table 320 File Manager Commands Summary

-e use a specific configuration file.
-You must command to save your configuration in ("non-volatile" or "long term") memory.
-Without specify both ignore-error and recommended because it would leave guration blank.
-If the interfaces were not the first error, the console port may be the the device. recommended because it would leave guration blank.
-If the interfaces were not he first error, the console port may be the the device. and the second s without rollback: this applies the valid ration file and generates error logs for all of e's errors.
-This lets the Zyxel Device apply uration and you can refer to the logs for error and rollback: this applies the valid ration file, generates error logs for all of the errors, and starts the Zyxel Device with a fully file. ut ignore-error: this gets the Zyxel a fully valid configuration file as quickly as oply /conf/system-default.conf" he Zyxel Device to go back to its system ta protection on the Zyxel Device and sets upload configuration files.
-Write down the p it in a safe place. nd to disable sensitive data protection. nsitive data protection is enabled on the f a file on the Zyxel Device from the source get file name. y and file name of the file that you want to cory and file name to use for the duplicate.
-Into the same directory. ation changes to the flash ("non-volatile" nory.
-The Zyxel Device immediately uses ges made via commands, but if you do not or the write command, the changes will be Device restarts. f the configuration file that the Zyxel sing.
-You specify the file name to which to cify the directory and file name of the file refined of the results of the result
+COMMAND DESCRIPTION apply /conf/file_name.conf [ignore- error] [rollback] Has the Zyxel Device use a specific configuration file.
+You must still use the write command to save your configuration changes to the flash ("non-volatile" or "long term") memory.
+Use this command without specify both ignore-error and rollback: this is not recommended because it would leave the rest of the configuration blank.
+If the interfaces were not configured before the first error, the console port may be the only way to access the device.
+Use ignore-error without rollback: this applies the valid parts of the configuration file and generates error logs for all of the configuration file's errors.
+This lets the Zyxel Device apply most of your configuration and you can refer to the logs for what to fix.
+Use both ignore-error and rollback: this applies the valid parts of the configuration file, generates error logs for all of the configuration file's errors, and starts the Zyxel Device with a fully valid configuration file.
+Use rollback without ignore-error: this gets the Zyxel Device started with a fully valid configuration file as quickly as possible.
+You can use the "apply /conf/system-default.conf" command to reset the Zyxel Device to go back to its system defaults. [no] private-encryption-key <encryption-key></encryption-key> Enables sensitive data protection on the Zyxel Device and sets the encryption key.
+You need this key to upload configuration files.
+Write down the key you set and keep it in a safe place.
+Uses the no command to disable sensitive data protection. show private-encryption-key status Displays whether sensitive data protection is enabled on the Zyxel Device. copy {/conf /idp /packet_trace /script /tmp}file_name-a.conf {/ Saves a duplicate of a file on the Zyxel Device from the source file name to the target file name. conf /idp /packet_trace / script /tmp}/file_name-b.conf Specify the directory and file name of the file that you want to copy and the directory and file name to use for the duplicate.
+Always copy the file into the same directory. copy running-config startup-config Saves your configuration changes to the flash ("non-volatile" or "long term") memory.
+The Zyxel Device immediately uses configuration changes made via commands, but if you do not use this command or the write command, the changes will be lost when the Zyxel Device restarts. copy running-config /conf/ file_name.conf Saves a duplicate of the configuration file that the Zyxel Device is currently using.
+You specify the file name to which to copy. delete {/conf /idp /packet_trace /script /tmp}/file_name Removes a file.
+Specify the directory and file name of the file that you want to delete.